boucaron/randomstuff/LLM/rtx5060ti-local-llm-benchmark-july-2026.md

 ## NVIDIA-Nemotron-3.5-Lightning-30B-A3B-GGUF

 I used the Bartowski variant in 4-bit IQ4\_XS for this one.
-CPU/MEM offloading is required to fit the model adn to retain most of its capabilities.
+CPU/MEM offloading is required to fit the model to retain most of its capabilities.
 The Bartowski variant also supports MTP if needed.

 Burst Mode (High Throughput)